s-mbk/article-on-xenobots/index.md

-\--- layout: default ---

 ABSTRACT:
 =========

 Biology has been referred to as the study of life and living things ever since the Neolithic Revolution around 12,000 years ago, when people tamed plants for farming and livestock animals.
 But how complete does this definition remain in the 21st century, when new technology integrates biology and raises new issues regarding how we define life while presenting opportunities to solve significant issues?

 When we think about Digital Medicine, we often think about the possibility of rendering medical and healthcare services with higher efficiency, faster and perhaps remotely.
 By definition, Digital Medicine describes a field concerned with the use of technologies as tools for measurement, and intervention in the service of human health.
 And one of the greatest technologies of all time that can entirely change the trajectory of Digital Health and Medicine as we know it is the discovery of the possibility of merging life and machines into one.
 That is the invention of stem-cells-programmable nanorobots called Xenobots.
-This spans across the field of Medicine, Digital Health, Molecular Biology, Molecular Physics and Nanotechnology.
+This spans across the field of Medicine, Digital Health, Molecular Biology, Molecular Physics and Nanotechnology.[1]